 - Health & Care Professions Council (HCPC) [for psychologists]

-Outside the UK, there will be other professional bodies, so check what they are if you are seeing a therapist abroad.
+There will be other professional bodies outside the UK, so check what they are if you are seeing a therapist abroad.

-I know that it may seem strange that there isn’t just one professional body.
+It may seem strange that there isn’t just one professional body.
 It’s because different therapies have developed over time and not from one central place, just like we don’t have one single supermarket or make of car.
-There are various brands of therapy, and the aim is to find the brand that you like best.
+There are various therapy brands, and you aim to find the brand you like best.